Supporting a young person

 Where to start?

-The young person may well have a toolkit which has information and advice including some simple activities.
+The young person may well have a toolkit which has information and advice including some simple activities, including finding a safe person to talk to.
+You might like to start by talking to them about this.

 A 'safe person' is a good listener, can be trusted, is usually close by, and will always be responsible and respectful of people's feelings.
+If a young person is talking to you about this it means they think of you this way.

 Your young person may also have thought about a method of communication and the right space to have a chat.
 Ask them.